 Want to engage every student in your classroom?
 This session will demonstrate 10 strategies proven to strengthen relationships, grab attention, inspire, and build resilience in students of all ages and learning types.
 Participants will receive valuable insights into teaching social and emotional life skills in ways that students can understand, relate to, and remember.
 These strategies have helped countless youth in K-12 schools, mental health, and correctional organizations worldwide in the areas of academic success, dropout prevention, classroom management, and bullying prevention.
 Learn how to engage every student using visual metaphors, videos, music, and activities.

-Behavior Intervention for Challenging Students
+Session 26: Behavior Intervention for Challenging Students

 Presented by Stacey Holland